 Mindful Showering: Opt for shorter showers instead of a long hot shower and consider installing water-saving shower heads.
 These efficient fixtures minimise water usage while providing a refreshing experience.
 Using a shower timer can help you keep track of time and avoid lingering in the shower.

-Dish Duty: When washing dishes, fill the sink with soapy water for washing and a separate basin for rinsing, rather than running the tap continuously, using a dishwasher.
+Dish Duty: When washing dishes, fill the sink with soapy water and a separate basin for rinsing rather than running the tap continuously using a dishwasher.
 Ensure it’s fully loaded before starting a cycle.

-Laundry Wisdom: Wait until you have a full load of laundry before using the washing machine.
+Laundry Wisdom: Wait until you have a whole load of laundry before using the washing machine.
 Modern washing machines are designed to be water-efficient, especially when handling larger loads.

 Outdoor Considerations: Water your garden during the cooler parts of the day to minimise evaporation, and use a trigger nozzle for precise watering.
 Grouping plants with similar water needs together can prevent over- or under-watering.